Truck Accident Lawyers in Biloxi

-Bad Practices in the Trucking Industry
+Questionable Practices in the Trucking Industry

-In addition to the unavoidable dangers of the road and the difficulty of operating a big rig, certain aspects of the commercial trucking industry may contribute to the frequency of truck accidents.
+In addition to the unavoidable dangers of the road and the difficulty of operating a big rig, certain practices within the commercial trucking industry may contribute to the frequency of truck accidents.
 For example, trucking companies often emphasize speed of delivery over safety, causing truck drivers to engage in risky driving behaviors to log miles and meet deadlines.

-- Meeting Unrealistic Deadlines – Truck drivers must meet economic deadlines, often causing them to take unnecessary chances like speeding and driving recklessly.
+- Meeting Unrealistic Deadlines: Truck drivers must meet economic deadlines, often causing them to take unnecessary chances like speeding and driving recklessly.